LitVerse-Org/LitVerse/README.md

 This guide will walk you through setting up your local development environment for the Litverse project.

+### Quick Notes
+- Run this command in your directory to get file structure:
+    - `tree -L 4 -I 'node_modules|yarn.lock|amplify'`
+    - You can copy and paste this file structure into ChatGPT so that it can help you much better.

 ## Prerequisites

 - **PostgreSQL 16** installed on your local machine. [download from here](https://www.postgresql.org/download/)